twbs/no-carrier/README.md

 ### Heroku
 We also have specific [instructions for setting up NO CARRIER on Heroku](https://github.com/twbs/no-carrier/wiki/Heroku), courtesy of [@zxqfox](https://github.com/zxqfox).

+### Pull requests
+NO CARRIER closes old pull requests according to the same rules it uses to close old issues.
+This is possible since GitHub treats issues and pull requests as different variations of the same underlying object.

 ## License
 NO CARRIER is released under the [MIT License](https://github.com/twbs/no-carrier/blob/master/LICENSE.txt).